Orrefors Erik Highball Glass, Set of 4, Clear | Better Homes & Gardens

 Advertisement

-The Erik barware collection from Orrefors is an archival classic pattern from the 70s.
+The Erik barware collection from Orrefors is an archival classic pattern from the 70's.
 Enjoy a range of beverages in this timeless, straight lined, crystal Highball glass Designed by Ollie alberius.
 Orrefors represents the highest quality Crystal and old-world craftsmanship.
 The journey of glass from a syrupy, molten State to Glittering crystal and works of art is a spectacular sight that takes place in the Orrefors hot shops every day.
 Our designers, glass blowers, cutters, painters, and engravers each play a key part in the creation of each glass, bowl, Vase, and pair of candlesticks, which is a unique and sophisticated piece of craftsmanship.
 Orrefors is a Swedish crystal brand established in 1898.
 The Orrefors range offers everything from glass tableware and homeware items to art created by our well-known designers and skilled craftsmen.
 Orrefors represents quality and Scandinavian design combined with contemporary style and ease of use.
-Ollie alberius is one of the known rep
+Ollie alberius is one of the known representatives of the illustrious Swedish ceramic design of the 20th century.
+He was one of the leading designers For the rorstrand factory in the 1960s.
+Alberius is represented at the Swedish National museum of Art and design.
+Product specifications Orrefors Erik Highball glass, Set of 4.
+5 1/4 inch Height by 2 1/2 inch width.
+6. 7 ounce capacity.
+Dishwasher safe.
+Item Dimensions: Height 5.3" x Width 2.5"; Weight 1Lbs.
+Made in Turkey, Weight: 0.0625 Pounds, Manufacturer: Orrefors